-As one of the fastest-growing social media sites on the planet, Google+ is an important part of any small business’s marketing strategy.
-But it’s not just the site’s impressive size that makes it a must do—G+ features a number of powerful tools that are rich in search engine optimization (SEO) and brand-building benefits unrivaled by any other platform.
+Google+ can be a valuable part of your small business’s marketing strategy.
+G+ features a number of powerful tools that are rich in search engine optimization (SEO) and brand-building benefits unrivaled by any other platform.

 The “Google” in “Google+” means that having a presence on G+ comes with a number of SEO benefits—if your page is optimized to encourage them.